dannyhlee/training-code/review-answers-wk3.md

 #### What is the default number of replications for each block?

-The default number of replications is 3.
-This is called the replication factor and is stored by the NameNode.

-Blocksize and replication factor are configurable per file.
+In Hadoop, the default number of replications is 3.
+Known as the replication factor, the value is stored by the NameNode.
+Blocksize and replication factor are configurable at the file level.

 #### How are these replications typically distributed across the cluster?
 What is rack awareness?

-The HDFS placement policy is to put one replica on one node in the local rack, another on a none in a different (remote rack) and the last on a different node, in the same remote rack.
+The HDFS placement policy is to put one replica on one node in the **local** rack, another on a **remote** rack, and the third in the same remote rack, but on a different node.

 #### What is the job of the NameNode?
 What about the DataNode?